Honours Awarded in 2022

 For an F Set the requirement is for a set of 18 images of exceptional quality, showing originality and mastery of photographic skill and style.
 They should follow a distinct theme (e.g. a set of images of orchid flowers).

 If you already have honours it is possible to submit a set at the same level but in a different category, in this case you will receive a certificate but not additional letters.
-Please talk to Diana Stewart if you are considering this.
+Please talk to the honours board secretary if you are considering this.

 E-mail: email@example.com [administrator notice: content below memberonly ]or phone 0224152930